Marin Weekend Family Fun for January 23, 24 & 25

 Join Marin County favorite Miss Kitty for a series of fun family concerts just right for children aged birth to 8 years old.
 Free, no registration required!
 Location: 1100 E Street, San Rafael.
 For more info, call (415) 485-3322 or visit their website.

 - San Francisco Boat Show

 The Progressive Insurance San Francisco Boat Show offers a festive seaside atmosphere and is the “go to” place to see and experience everything that boating has to offer in the Bay Area, with entertainment for all ages including on-water activities such as hands-on skill building workshops, kayaking and stand-up paddleboarding test rides and demos.
 Gourmet food and berverages will also be available to purchase.
-Admission Adults: $12, Children age 15 & younger—Free.
+Admission: $12 adults: $12, free for 15 and younger.
+Adjacent to AT&T Park.
 For more info, visit their website.

 - Whale Watching at Point Reyes Lighthouse

 Go see the whales out at the Point Reyes Light House and Chimney Rock.
 Shuttle buses leave Drakes Beach every 15–20 minutes.
 The cost is $7 per person; children under 16 are free.
 No cars allowed at Point Reyes Light House on weekends and holidays December 26 through mid-April.
 For more info, visit their website.

 Join reenactors from the American Civil War Association as they bring this 150-year-old fort to life with period uniforms, military music, talks, and demonstrations.
 We attended this event last year—read our article here.
 Free admission.
 For information, call (415) 556-1693 or visit their website.

 Saturday, 10 am-noon